tomicooler/E46Track/README.md

 # E46Track

-E46Track is a "not so serious" Real-Time Telemetry applicaton for BMW E46 M3 owners.
-It is more like a toy due to some serious limitations.
+E46Track is a "not so serious" Real-Time Telemetry application for BMW E46 M3 owners.
+It is more like a toy due to latency problems.

 **What data is collected?**
  - speed (km/h)
  - engine rpm
- - steering angle (degree)
+ - steering angle (°)
- - yaw rate (degress/sec)
+ - yaw rate (°/sec)
  - lateral G (g)
  - brake pressure (bar)
  - throttle sensor position (V)